mautrix/googlechat/README.md

-# mautrix-hangouts
+# mautrix-googlechat
-A Matrix-Hangouts puppeting bridge.
+A Matrix-Google Chat puppeting bridge.

 ## Documentation
 All setup and usage instructions are located on